charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 [^0]: The stock list of Lantern plays a single [[Maelstrom Pulse]] in the 75 as the only answer to a resolved [[Ruric Thar, the Unbowed:Ruric Thar]].
 They can't just hold the spells in their hands, since that turns off their [[Ensnaring Bridge]].

 As an aside, I also did a bunch of testing with [[Leyline of Sanctity]], but came away unimpressed.
-The decks that care about it have plenty of answers post-board, and it's not relevant often enough to earn a spot in the main.
+The decks that care about it have plenty of answers post-board, and it's irrelevant too often to earn a spot in the main.

 ![The Vizcaya Bridge](/assets/images/pt-rix-getxo-16x9.png)
 *The [Vizkaya Bridge](https://en.wikipedia.org/wiki/Vizcaya_Bridge) in Getxo, the world's first transporter bridge.
 Note the hanging cable car which shuttles back and forth at street level.*